Diminishing Domain Bias by Leveraging Domain Labels in Object Detection on UAVs: Conclusion and Limitations

-We are the first to successfully apply a multi-domain learning method to object detection from UAVs.
-We propose and analyze expert models leveraging metadata at test time.
-Although these expert models are conceptually simple, they achieve domain awareness and consistently improve several, heavily optimized state-of-the-art models on multiple datasets and metrics.
-In particular, our D0 expert yields 35.2\% AP$_{70}$ on UAVDT, making it the new state-of-the-art real-time detector on embedded hardware.
-Lastly, due to the lack of datasets with precise meta labels we introduce a new dataset that may help further studies in the field of multi-domain learning in object detection.
+We successfully apply a multi-domain learning method to object detection from UAVs.
+We propose and analyze expert models, leveraging domain data at test time.
+Although these expert models are conceptually simple, they achieve domain awareness and consistently improve several, heavily optimized state-of-the-art models on multiple data sets and metrics.
+In particular, our EfficientDet-D0 altitude expert yields 38.1\% AP$_{70}$ on UAVDT, making it the new state-of-the-art real-time detector on embedded hardware.

+However, we believe that domain labels in UAV object detection can be exploited even more.
+In particular, the assumption that domains are regarded as equally discrete may be overly strict.
+In future work, it would be worth investigating how domains interact with each other on a deeper level.
+In this matter, incorporating softer boundaries between domains could be a promising direction.
+Furthermore, different sampling strategies, such as oversampling small domains, could be investigated.